lsaffre/blog/docs/topics/why_free.rst

 common arguments against free software.
 Here are these questions, together with my answers:

-- Is human knowledge advanced by full and free access to all information, allowing engineers and developers to correct and improve on already existing systems? -- **Yes.
-  "[T]he free sharing of useful information benefits the human community.
+- **Is human knowledge advanced by full and free access to all information, allowing engineers and developers to correct and improve on already existing systems?** -- Answer: Yes.  "[T]he free sharing of useful information benefits the human community.
 This sounds so obvious as to not merit discussion, but when this point is applied to real life, it seems to stir up a lot of controversy."
-  [#cook]_**
+  [#cook]_

-- Or does a lack of strong protection for IP discourage innovation by removing the financial incentive for developing it? -- **Innovation is done by creative humans who act primarily because they love their work and not because they get money for it.
+- **Or does a lack of strong protection for IP discourage innovation by removing the financial incentive for developing it?** -- Answer:
+  Innovation is done by creative humans who act primarily because they love their work and not because they get money for it.
 Many modern slaves do some job just because they are getting money in return of the lifetime and energy they spend for working on some project which is not their's.
-These are not usually the ones who bring innovation.**
+These are not usually the ones who bring innovation.

-- Classically, free speech is understood as a right, but is this a useful way to think about open source software?
-Is there anything in the nature of software that would give people a right to it in the same way that we have a right to speech? -- **Writing software is substantially the same activity as writing a prosa text.
+- **Classically, free speech is understood as a right, but is this a useful way to think about open source software?
+Is there anything in the nature of software that would give people a right to it in the same way that we have a right to speech?** -- Writing software is substantially the same activity as writing a prosa text.
   Prohibiting to share software is like prohibiting to share texts.
-Proprietary software violates the basic human right for free speech.**
+Proprietary software violates the basic human right for free speech.

-- Is it fair to expect software developers to create and distribute their intellectual product without restrictions while we do not expect the same from other inventors or producers? -- **Free software does not mean voluntary work.
+- **Is it fair to expect software developers to create and distribute their intellectual product without restrictions while we do not expect the same from other inventors or producers?** -- Free software does not mean voluntary work.
 There are many people who earn their living for writing free software.
 The free software industry shows that commercial licensing is not the only way of making money using software.
-There are better methods to pay software developers for their work.**
+There are better methods to pay software developers for their work.

-- The Vatican document “Ethics in Internet” argues that “use of the new information technology... needs to be informed and guided by a resolute commitment to the practice of solidarity in the service of the common good.”
+- **The Vatican document “Ethics in Internet” argues that “use of the new information technology... needs to be informed and guided by a resolute commitment to the practice of solidarity in the service of the common good.”
 Flowing from this view, the document says that